-Traditional shop front stallrisers - the part of the elevation filling the area between the shop window and the pavement - and cills should be retained if original and treated simply in flat timber or render and coloured to match the rest of the shop front.
-The stallrisers should not be made into features through tiling, advertisements, paneling or painting in dramatically contrasting colours.

-Recessed doors should be retained if they survive.
+Traditional shop front stall risers- the part of the elevation filing the area between the shop window and pavement - and the sills should be retained if original and treated simply in flat timber or render and coloured to match the rest of the shop front.
+The stall risers should not be made into features through tiling, advertisements, panelling or painting in dramatically contrasting colours Recessed doors should be retained if they survive.

-Traditional features such as pilasters - rectangular supports that resemble a flat column - surrounds and cornices should be retained if they survive.
+Traditional features such as pilasters - rectangular supports that resembles a flat column - surrounds and cornices should be retained if they survive.